iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Alberta needs to join the national tracking app and quit thinking their app is worth a damn<br> :date: __2021-02-26 20:37:06__

 > National app available.
 Why arnt we using it<br> :date: __2021-02-19 16:29:03__

 > This app only works with crowd sourcing.
 I can't find anyone else using the app.
 My work has thousands of people, many of whom are from out of province, some using the Canada Covid app.
 But not a single person has said they have ABtracetogether...
 Waste of tax payer dollars.<br> :date: __2021-02-16 16:57:09__